emard/esp32blesynscan/README.md

-"udpcb()" function rewrites this AT command as ":e1\\r" and to this command motor firmware responds with version number which is not really response to AT command but synscan accepts it.
+"udpcb()" function rewrites this AT command as ":e1\\r" and to this command motor firmware responds with version number which is not really response to AT command but SynScan accepts it.

     AT+CWMODE_CUR?\r\n -> :e1\r